Superyacht law for yacht crew: Visas, rights and regulations

 There are also a range of other qualifications which can certainly help.
-View the Yachting Pages crew training tips for full details
+View the Yachting Pages guides on crew training for full details.

 The International Labour Conference's (ILO) Maritime Labour Convention, which entered into force worldwide on 20th August 2013, provides the first comprehensive protection for working seafarers, whilst also promoting conditions of fair competition for ship owners.
 The 'Holy Bible' for crew at work on a superyacht; this act includes details on all rights and regulations.
 It gives crew the right to:

 - Fair terms of employment

 - Social security protection, medical care, sickness benefit, employment injury benefit

 - The opportunity for crew to join the trade union of their choice, should they desire